sidthekidgowda/MarkdownTemplates/PawCalc_README.md

 - Design: Material 2
 - Other Jetpack libraries include: CameraX, DataStore

-Future releases will include support for Landscape mode, Material3, and eventually migrate business logic to KMM for an iOS app.
+Future releases will include support for Landscape mode, Material 3, and eventually migrate business logic to KMM for an iOS app.

 ## Demo